AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 This nullifier serves multiple purposes:

 - Identifying a transaction.
-- Preventing the signature of a transaction request from being reused in another transaction.
+- Non-malleability.
+Preventing the signature of a transaction request from being reused in another transaction.
 - Generating values that should be maintained within the transaction's scope.
 For example, it is utilized to compute the nonces for all the note hashes in a transaction.

 > Note that the final transaction data is not deterministic for a given transaction request.
 The production of new notes, the destruction of notes, and various other values are likely to change based on the time and conditions when a transaction is being composed.
 However, the intricacies of implementation should not be a concern for the entity initiating the transaction.